 There are two types of 401(k) plans that are usually offered by larger companies: a traditional/pre-tax 401k and a Roth 401k.
 In both cases, the company will deduct contributions out of your paycheck for you, although when they do it is different.

 There’s also a third type of 401k that companies with 100 or fewer employees can choose to offer instead: a SIMPLE 401k plan.
 (If you’re curious, SIMPLE stands for Savings Incentive Match PLan for Employees.)
+More on that later.

 There are no income limits for having a 401k.